getlantern/lantern/README.md

 both AWS S3 and the Github release page:

 ```
-TAG='2.0.0-beta5' GH_TOKEN=$GITHUB_TOKEN make release-qa
+TAG=2.0.0-beta5 make release-qa
 ```

 ### Releasing Beta

-If you want to release a Beta you must have created a package for QA first, then use the `release-beta` task:
+If you want to release a beta you must have created a package for QA first, then use the `release-beta` task:

 ```